jdsham/hf-ai-agents-course/docs/src2/ARCHITECTURE.md

 **Critic Agent:**
 - **Purpose**: Quality control and feedback for all agent outputs
+- **Main Responsibility**: Assess the work of a specific agent and determine to approve the work or reject it with feedback to improve the quality of the work
 - **Responsibilities**:
   - Quality control and feedback for all agent outputs
   - Single critic agent with dynamic behavior based on workflow step